Skip to main content

 Migration instructions

-1. Remove any configuration related to the Organization Service from your Agent
+1. Remove any outdated configuration related to the org hierarchies or DevCenters from your Agent

 2. Configure the Agent to use repos.csv and devcenter.json